I used to write to do lists since I was just a kid. I wrote to do lists for fun, for studying and even for things that I want to do in the future.

 I started writing my goals, then the tasks that I should do to reach those goals.

 The main tasks branched into more sub tasks and so on.
 Until I figured out the path I should follow in my life.
-My own path, not what others want me to follow.
+My own path, not what others wanted me to follow.

 I will list below the most useful tools that can help you write and actually do tasks in your to do lists.